digitalcredentials/dcc-website/who-we-are.md

     website: http://www.mura.org/

-# call-to-action:
-#   header: Help us build the digital credential infrastructure that fits the future of education.
-#   button-text: Join the DCC
-#   link:
 ---

-## DCC Members

 Digital Credential Consortium members are non-profit or state-funded higher education or post-graduate education institutions from around the world.
 Get involved!